 Similar to bacteria and certain critters (like worms, snails, beetles, and termites), fungi facilitate nutrient cycling through decomposition.
 Fungi break down dead and dying tissue into nutrients, including proteins and minerals.
 These nutrients then support living, growing plants and animals.
 Decomposition is a slow process that can take many years, but even trees that haven’t completely returned to the soil provide important benefits.
-Standing and dead wood is critical habitat for cavity-nesting birds and mammals, and wildlife that forage on insects.
+Standing dead trees are important habitat for cavity-nesting birds and mammals, and wildlife that forage on insects.
 When a tree loses its leaves and branches, it creates a gap in the forest that can spark a series of forest activity.
-More space and more sunlight reaching through the forest allows other species of trees and shrubs to grow – increasing overall forest diversity.
+More space and more sunlight allows other species of trees and shrubs to grow – increasing overall forest diversity.

 There are several types of fungi-caused root disease.
 Laminated root rot is one of the predominant root diseases in Western Oregon.